erstec/meshtastic-mqtt-aprs/README.md

 # meshtastic-mqtt-aprs
 A python script to translate Meshtastic MQTT location messages into a plain format that other systems can easily understand.
 Currently takes position data and submits it to a private APRS-IS instance, also publishes user info packets, battery levels and environmental plugin temperatures and humidity readings to mqtt as raw values.

-APRS Callsign are obtained from Short Name with addition of -M suffix.
+APRS Callsign are obtained from Short Name, dash '-' and last four hex digits of node id.

 ## DO NOT USE WITH aprs.fi, as it is prohibited to push non HAM data to it!

-There's a few config definitions at the top of meshtastic-mqtt.py that you'll need to change for your MQTT server.
+There's a few config definitions at the top of meshtastic-mqtt.py that you'll need to change for your MQTT and APRS servers.

 # Installation